nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Add subtasks
 * Move task to archive (instead of deleting the task)
 * UI: Provide tabs that contain lists of different tasks such as:
-  * Today  tasks without deadlines or tasks due today
+  * Today: tasks without deadlines or tasks due today
-  * Overdue  tasks that are already overdue
+  * Overdue: tasks that are already overdue
-  * Project  tasks that are large scale and with contain subtasks
+  * Project: tasks that are large scale and with contain subtasks
-  * Calendar  tasks displayed in a calendar format
+  * Calendar: tasks displayed in a calendar format
-  * Activity  a history or log of past actions
+  * Activity: a history or log of past actions
 * Tasks can be sorted according to priority.
 * Requires log-in with username and password so data is protected.